berkeley-politics-capstone/politics-capstone/docs/_posts/2019-07-29-modeling-political-topics.md

 ![Warren in pro Trump topic]({{site.baseurl}}/candidate_images/warren_protrump_plot.png){:height="200px" width="300px"} <br/>

 Elizabeth Warren trends well in both a topic expressing negative opinions on Trump, and on a topic that is specifically pro Trump.
 Finally, we can view where Warren may need improvement in comparison to other candidates.
-Kamala Harris has more share on the economy topic:
+On the economy topic, Warren has a persistent presence:

 ![Warren in economy topic]({{site.baseurl}}/candidate_images/warren_economy_plot.png){:height="200px" width="300px"} <br/>

+However, Warren may have to watch for Kamala Harris' share in the economy topic, due to a recent spike:

 ![Harris in economy topic]({{site.baseurl}}/candidate_images/harris_economy_plot.png){:height="200px" width="300px"} <br/>

-While Beto O'Rourke has more share in the immigration topic:
+As for immigration, Warren has faltered just a bit:

 ![Warren in immigration topic]({{site.baseurl}}/candidate_images/warren_immigration_plot.png){:height="200px" width="300px"} <br/>

+While Beto O'Rourke can be seen having better weeks:

 ![O'Rourke in immigration topic]({{site.baseurl}}/candidate_images/orourke_immigration_plot.png){:height="200px" width="300px"} <br/>